MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 1. Create the behavior pack folder with the usual manifest.json file.

-1. Create a folder on the same level as the manifest file and name it dimensions.
+1. Create a folder on the same level as the manifest file and name it **dimensions**.

 1. Create a file inside the dimensions folder and name it **overworld.json**.

 1. Put this code into the file and save it.
-Note that the only mutable values in this code for now are the `min` and `max` dimension bounds.
+Note that the only mutable values in this code for now are the `min` and `max` values.
 You cannot modify the generator type or the dimension identifier.

     ```json
     {